-Native Lemongrass is an aromatic grass, with a strong citrus odour, traditionally used by the Aboriginal people to treat flu symptoms, chest infections and skin sores.
+Native Lemongrass is an aromatic grass, with a strong citrus odour, traditionally used in Aboriginal medicine to treat flu symptoms, chest infections and skin sores.
 It is one of 1,300 different types of Australian grasses and very adaptable to a variety of soils.
 This plant is found widely throughout Australia except in the cool temperate regions.

 The stalks and leaves may be used in tea or as a fragrant flavouring ingredient in soups, curries, sauces, marinades and cakes.
 Their essential oils may be found in a variety of skincare and beauty products like shampoos, soaps, scrubs and moisturisers.
 As a medical herb, the leaves and roots of the Native Lemongrass can be combined with hot water as a steam inhalation remedy for colds and chest congestion.
 They may also be rubbed on the body to help treat aches, pains and skin sores.
 Recent research from Griffith University in New South Wales has confirmed that Native Lemongrass is comparable to aspirin in its effectiveness at treating headaches and inflammation.

 Native Lemongrass may be harvested when it’s about 30cm tall.
 Cut leaves and use as needed, or freeze to keep fresh for later.
 Individual leaves may also be chopped and dried for use as a cooking herb.